syber-space/Foursquares-API/readme.md.txt

 Below the search box user is shown square boxes, clicking on those boxes will show user places of those categories.
 (This category based search is done by hitting venues/explore on foursquare API as per foursquare documentation.)

+Currently, if the venue is searched via providing the Category then the results show the ratings as well, but not when the venue is search without the category selection.
+Update of this feature is forthcoming.

+Limitations faced during development:
+1)	Images/photos of places are not shown because photos links provided by foursquare API were broken and showing errors.
+Searched and brain stromed for the solution but could not find any useful solution for now.

+This module is a read-only subset of the full Foursquare API, but further capability, (adding, posting, updating,images and links display etc), is forthcoming based on further request.